rockkytb/SoftEngII-P08-OfficeQueueMngmt/Retrospective/Retrospective-Template.md

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

   We will focus on less stories per every sprint and we complete a story before starting another one.

-  We will assign tasks in a better way
+  We will assign tasks in a better way.

-  We will discuss better about a problem
+  We will discuss better about a problem.

   We will try to do better estimation (avoid understimating stories).